 Since 2017, Napa County has experienced the substantial impact of extreme weather events on its residents, businesses, and economy.
-During this period, nNatural disasters during this period have resulted in approximately \$20\billion in costs reimbursed to the county by the Federal Emergency Management Agency, with an additional estimated \$10\billion stemming from the 2023 winter storms.
+During this period, natural disasters have resulted in approximately \$20 billion in costs reimbursed to the county by the Federal Emergency Management Agency, with an additional estimated \$10 billion stemming from the 2023 winter storms.
 A range of factors lead to extreme fire behavior: vegetation fuels that are not properly maintained, climate change, and more housing located in the wildland-urban interface.

-With Given the increase in frequency and severity of extreme weather events, the County recognizes the urgency of intensifying its efforts to mitigate the factors leading to these events, respond swiftly and effectively when they occur, and facilitate countywide recovery initiatives through.
+With the increase in frequency and severity of weather events, the county recognizes the urgency of intensifying its efforts to mitigate the factors leading to these events, respond swiftly and effectively when they occur, and facilitate countywide recovery initiatives.
 To accomplish this, a multi-pronged approach with diverse strategies is essential, as outlined below.